-It's been 50 years since Dr. Seuss's marvelous Christmas book, How the Grinch Stole Christmas!, was first published.
+It's been 50 years since Dr. Seuss's marvelous Christmas book, How the Grinch Stole Christmas! was first published.
 However, the story has lost none of its charm.
-It has been adapted for animation and film, and it is now making its debut on the Broadway stage.
-The story has been so popular that the Grinch's name has become a word in common use, just as Dicken's Scrooge once did.
+It has been adapted for animation and film, and even the Broadway stage.
+The story has been so popular that the Grinch's name has become a word in common use, just as Dickens' Scrooge once did.

 The book is still in print today.
-Other books have been created to extend our Grinch fun:
+Other books have been created to extend the Grinchy fun:

 The Grinch's appearance changed in the cartoon, where he became green and acquired a longer face.
 Dr. Seuss said that the cartoon looked more like Chuck Jones than it did like his original Grinch, and in later years Jones agreed.
 "I'm afraid that it did," he said.
 "I tend to sneak my face in without knowing it, into things that I draw, because sometimes I'll glance in the mirror to get a certain expression I want."

-No matter who the animated Grinch resembles, we love him.
+No matter who the animated Grinch resembles, he's clearly still beloved, all these years later.
 The animated version of How the Grinch Stole Christmas! is still watched by thousands of people every year.
 It is available on DVD for your family to enjoy at home.

 In 2000, a live-action feature film adaptation of How the Grinch Stole Christmas! was created.
 Jim Carrey, wearing a costume made of dyed green yak hairs sewn onto a spandex suit, played the Grinch.
 The film received mixed reviews but was a huge box-office success.
 It earned $260 million and was the highest-grossing film released in North America in 2000.